 - Commitment to community outreach and audience development

-- Efforts and strategies to collect information to measure impact of programs
+- Strength of efforts and strategies to collect information to measure impact of programs

-- Organization's use of collaboration and partnerships to further mission and develop audience
+- Organization's commitment to collaboration and partnerships to further mission and develop audience

 - Demographics and characteristics of the audience the organization serves

-- Efforts to broaden, deepen and diversify participation in programs
+- Strength of efforts to broaden, deepen and diversify participation in programs

-- Organization's efforts to recruit board, staff, artists, and volunteers who represent the ethnic diversity of the city
+- Strength of efforts to recruit board, staff, artists, and volunteers who represent the ethnic diversity of the city